G-HXF9LM9YZ8

 • Each team is allowed to use a maximum of 20 feet of the dock surface and is allotted 60 seconds to jump in the air while attempting to remove the “Bumper” from the Extender Arm.
 If the team misses on the first attempt, they will immediately return to the dock and will be given a second and final attempt to remove the bumper.

-• For the Preliminary Qualifying Competitions, a “Bumper” is hung from a specially designed Extender Arm and placed 8 feet from the edge of the dock.
+• For the competitions, a “Bumper” is hung from a specially designed Extender Arm 2 feet height from the dogck and placed at various feet from the edge of the dock.
 The Bumper is then placed at the chosen starting height for each team.

-• Rounds will continue with the bumper being raised in 2 inch increments per round until the dog that jumps the highest takes home the Prize!
+• Rounds will continue with the bumper being moved in 1 foot increments per round until the dog that jumps the furthest takes home the Prize!

-Extreme Vertical® is a “high jump” for dogs.
-The dog starts off at the 20’ mark on the dock & jumps up to grab a bumper toy extended out 8’ from the end of the dock over the water.
-The starting height for Extreme Vertical® is 4’6” & goes up in 2” increments as competition progresses.
+Vertical® is a “long jump” for dogs.
+The dog starts off at the 20’ mark on the dock & jumps up to grab a bumper toy extended out from the end of the dock over the water.
+The starting height for Vertical is 2' & goes out in 1' increments as competition progresses.

-• Similar to Extreme Vertical®, in SPEED RETRIEVE each team is allowed to use a maximum of 20 feet of the dock surface and is allotted 60 seconds to get into the water.
+• Similar to Vertical, in HydroDash each team is allowed to use a maximum of 20 feet of the dock surface and is allotted 60 seconds to get into the water.
 However, instead of measuring distance or height, each dog is racing against the clock.

 • The dog that removes the object the fastest wins and walks home with the prize and more importantly the bragging rights.